Watch On-Campus Guest Author Events featuring:

 Author of The Mothers; Something Red; The Golden Country

 The MPC Guest Authors Series gratefully acknowledges the support of the

-as well as the MPC Creative Writing Program, English Department, and Humanities Division.
+MPC Creative Writing Program, English Department, and Humanities Division.